Short-term rental management insurance that covers every booking

 - Innkeeper's liability under state statute

-- Several states impose statutory innkeeper duties on STR operators, including heightened liability for guest property loss up to a capped amount when posted notices and safe availability requirements are met.
-Nearly every state has replaced common-law strict liability with these statutory caps.
-Whether a particular STR management company qualifies as an innkeeper depends on the state and the scope of guest services provided.
+- Nearly every state has replaced common-law strict innkeeper liability with statutory caps.
+Some states impose these duties on STR operators, including capped liability for guest property loss when posted notices and safe availability requirements are met.
+Whether a particular STR company qualifies depends on state law and the scope of guest services.

 - Transient occupancy tax compliance